Reviews Communities Blog FAQ Services About Contact

 You should present three to five closed comps within a half mile and 90 days, similar bed bath count and square footage, with adjustments that make sense.
 Include a finish schedule that matches comp quality and contractor bids tied to that schedule.

-What is the best way to negotiate points and fees?
+What is the best way to negotiate points and fees on a flip loan?

 You should shop three written term sheets at once, show lower leverage, and highlight past successful flips with early payoffs.
 Ask for a 0.5 to 1.0 point reduction, capped reinspections, and a discounted extension.
 Offer a bigger interest reserve to reduce lender risk.